SUSE/suse-ai-deployer/README.md

 ### 2. Access to Application Collection Registry

-Before installing suse-private-ai stack, a K8s secret resource containing the private registry credentials to the application collection suse registry has to be created in the namespace ```suse-private-ai```
+Before installing SUSE AI stack, a K8s secret resource containing the private registry credentials to the application collection suse registry has to be created in the namespace ```suse-private-ai```
 Please substitute your application collection user email and token in the command below.

 ```bash